Sons and Daughters (1991 TV series)

 Sons and Daughters is an American comedy-drama television series created by Brad Buckner and Eugenie Ross-Leming, that aired on CBS from January 4 until March 1, 1991.

-It was originally planning on to premiere on October 25, 1990, but it was shelved at the last minute.
+It was originally to premiere on October 25, 1990, but it was shelved at the last minute.

 Premise

 A single mother raises her adoptive daughter while trying to maintain harmony among other family members.